 Call the office at 704.688.2888 or email us at firstname.lastname@example.org if you need help with your alumni log-in.

-If you could describe your Leadership Charlotte experience in a few words or phrases what would they be?
+If you could describe your Leadership Charlotte experience in three words or phrases what would they be?

 What advice that you would you give to current Leadership Charlotte participants?